 The Engineering Department has developed and maintains the City’s GIS system.
 We provide fully functional geodatabases and mapping for use by the general public.

 There are several methods of obtaining a plot plan.
-The Engineering Department house numerous plot plans for the individual lots in the city.
+The Engineering Department maintains a collection of plot plans for the individual lots in the City, but does not have every property available.
 The

-Building Department may also have a copy in their records, the registry of
+Building Department may also have a copy in their records, and the registry of

-deeds in Cambridge, MA.
-Or you can hire a professional land surveyor to
+deeds in Cambridge, MA has plans for many properties throughout Middlesex County.
+In addition, you can hire a professional land surveyor to prepare an up-to-date certified copy.

-The Engineering Department has record locations of the water and sewer mains within the right of way and individual house service connections.
+The Engineering Department has record locations of the water and sewer mains within the right of way and individual house service connections for many properties around the City.
 Water service locations can also be obtained from the Water Department at the Department of Public Works.

-The only way to accurately determine is a fence or any other structure may or may not be on your property is to hire a registered land surveyor.
-The will conduct an instrument survey and determine what is on your land.
+The only way to accurately determine if a fence or any other structure may or may not be on your property is to hire a registered land surveyor.
+They will conduct an instrument survey and determine what is on your land.

-If you think that a tree is within the city right of way, you can contact the Superintendent of Public Works/Tree Warden.
-If the location is to close to determine by visual inspection, the Engineering Department will take field measurements to determine its location.
+If you think that a tree is within the City right of way, you can contact the Superintendent of Public Works/Tree Warden.
+If the location is too close to determine by visual inspection, the Engineering Department will take field measurements to determine its location.
 A written determination will be sent to the Superintendent of Public Works/Tree Warden for further action.

 |